Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Is Topaz Gaia free?

-No. Topaz Gaia is bundled inside Topaz Video AI, which requires a $299/year subscription as of October 2025.
+No. Topaz Gaia is bundled inside Topaz Video AI, which requires a subscription starting at $299/year since the perpetual license was retired in October 2025.
 The free demo exports watermarked output.
 UniFab Kairo offers a 30-day trial with no watermarks, allowing direct anime quality evaluation before purchase.

 How long does Topaz Gaia take to upscale anime?